$12.95

 This collection contains:

 440 pages of FBI Files dating from 1957 to 1992.
-Coverage of a wide range of activity conducted by Marcello during this period.
-Also, incudes files of interest to the House Select Committee on Assassinations and the JFK Assassination Records Review Board.
+Coverage of a wide range of activities conducted by Marcello during this period.
+Also, includes files of interest to the House Select Committee on Assassinations and the JFK Assassination Records Review Board.

 House Select Committee on Assassinations Files